-In the past there have been issues with sharing map layers between different programs and applications.
-Many natural resources agencies, including the NFS, now use Avenza, a mobile map app that allows users to download geospatial-enabled pdf maps for offline use on a smart phone or tablet, using the device's built-in GPS to track their location, plot and record location information, measure distance and area, and more.
-Some VFDs may also use this app, but there currently is no standardized protocol.
+There have been issues with sharing map layers between different applications.
+Many fire departments and natural resources agencies use a mobile map app that allows users to download geospatial-enabled pdf maps for offline use on a smart phone or tablet, using the device's built-in GPS to track their location, plot and record location information, measure distance and area, and more.
+There currently is no standardized protocol.
 Creating such standardization over time would likely prove useful.